iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.0-1.6.1.md

     issues with PHP-8 (Ubuntu 22.04 ships PHP-8.1), so we suggest wait for next new release, e.g. Roundcube 1.6.1 or even 1.6.2.

-    If you're running Debian 11 or Ubuntu 20.04, it's ok to upgrade to Roundcube 1.6.0 since both ship PHP-7.4.

 Please follow Roundcube official tutorial to upgrade Roundcube webmail to the latest stable release: